JinyuanRen123/telling-story/README.md

 # examples
 wait for a while

-# Assignment: Visualizing overnment Debt
+# Assignment: Visualizing government Debt
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called visualizing-government-debt.md.
-For links to Markdown files in your repository, you can just include the name of the page without the .md extension.
+For links to Markdown files in your repository, you can just include the name of the page without the .md extension.<iframe src="https://data.oecd.org/chart/7eXo" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7eXo" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2022</a></iframe>

 # Assignment 3&4: Critique by Design
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called critique-by-design.md.